daysantace/AceInvaders/README.md

 # Ace Invaders
 A ridiculous game about shooting things as other things.<br>
 <br>
-**A note from @daysantace** (7 May 2023)<br>
+**A note from @daysantace** (12 June 2023)<br>
-Temporary hiatus as I revise for my exams - I'd rather do well in academia than work on funny gayme.
-Cya in a few weeks.
+Another hiatus.
+God really does not want me to make this game.<br>
+Laptop crashes every 30 minutes and I'm not bothered to deal with that crap.
+And me mum keeps delaying the date of my new laptop.

 ## Installation
 As of present, we do not have a license for GameMaker: Studio 2.<br>